AnotherGitAccount/TFE/README.md

 ## What's new

+**[1st March 2021] __Writing report__**

+Two first sections of the third chapter are now writen.
+I decided to start back to zero as what I previously wrote wasn't totaly OK.
+The new chaptering looks more logical.

 **[28th February 2021] __The base machine is finished__**

 The machine is now finished.
 It still has to be verified (do all operations work properly?).
 But